Equipment, Services and Book Sets

 - Microphone Speaker System

-- EcoSmart Disc Repair Machine: WLS will repair or clean your CDs/DVDs with our disc repair system.
+- EcoAutoSmart Disc Repair Machine: WLS will repair or clean your CDs/DVDs with our disc repair system.
 WLS will repair the first 10 discs free of charge per fiscal year.
 Starting with the 11th disc, you will be charged .50 cents per disc.
 Please mail or drop of your discs at the WLS office.
+(No more than 50 discs at a time, please!)

 - Professional Journals: You may borrow a specific issue, or receive the journal on a rotating basis by signing-up for the WLS journal rotation.
-WLS subscribes to American Libraries, Library Journal, and School Library Journal.
+WLS subscribes to American Libraries, Library Journal, School Library Journal, and Booklist.

 - Consulting: The Western Library System Coordinator is available to work individually with library staff, boards, school media specialists and other members on any aspect of library service.
 Through on-site visits, phone calls and email, the Coordinator assists members to resolve problems, assess needs, and enhance programs.